viblo/pymunk/README.rst

 * Pyglet (optional, you need it to run the Pyglet based demos)
 * Matplotlib & Jupyter Notebook (optional, you need it to run the Matplotlib based demos)
+* Numpy (optional, you need to it run a few demos)
 * Sphinx & aafigure & sphinx_autodoc_typehints (optional, you need it to build
   documentation)